ShaunaGordon/nerdpress-base/README.md

 ## Features?

 The theme uses Octopress Classic's source, so the feature set is still pretty much the same, and, of course, you can still add plugins.
 Where it's minimal is in its design.
 Nothing is added unless it's needed, so things like JavaScript libraries are only added once they are required (and in the case of polyfills, are only activated in the browsers that need them).
 You also won't see much in the way of flashy CSS, or things like @font-face (the nice fonts come from a font stack that looks for a font that is already installed on the person's computer).

+This theme doesn't have even jQuery linked, so currently, some plugins may not work properly (namely, the Twitter feed one).
+If you want to use this theme on its own, then you may want to add jQuery, or a compatible library, to it.

 ## Changes